Meet our Council

 Scotland seat (Angus)

-Eoghan lives in rural Angus and is dedicated to protecting and promoting sustainable shooting for generations to come.
-He has participated in field sports since childhood and his passions are deer stalking, all forms of driven and walked-up game shooting, as well as casting the odd fly.
-A BASC member of 24 years, he is also a trustee of SYCET and WHCT.
+Eoghan has been BASC chairman since 2019, following a year as vice chairman.
+He lives in rural Angus and is dedicated to protecting and promoting sustainable shooting, having participated in field sports since childhood.
+His passions are deer stalking, driven and walked-up game shooting, and fishing.
+A BASC member of nearly 30 years, he is also chairman of Aim to Sustain, the BASC Scotland Committee and SYCET.

 Claire Sadler